appsmithorg/appsmith-docs/website/docs/workflows/reference/workflow-functions.md

 <!-- vale on -->

-Workflow functions are in-built framework functions that enables you to build human-in-the-loop integration.
+Workflow functions are in-built framework functions that enables you to interact with different entities like datasources, queries, external systems, and human-in-the-loop interactions.
 This page provides information about the workflow functions available in Appsmith, including their signatures, parameters, and usage examples.

 ## executeWorkflow()